 We ask about any disability or health condition in early communications with new parents and carers.
-Often parents approach the school having heard about how other disabled children have provided for within our setting.
-For parents and carers of children already at the school, we collect information on disability as part of a survey of parents' views, or in conjunction with a letter home about a parents' evening.
+Often parents approach the school having heard about how other disabled children have been provided for within our setting.
+For parents and carers of children already at the school, we collect information on disability as part of our annual parent data collection form.